-The lmnewlog utility switches the report log file by moving the existing report log information to a new file, then starting a new report log with the original report log file name.
-If you rotate report logs with lmnewlog instead of lmswitchr, you do not have to change the file name in the REPORTLOG line of the vendor daemon's option file.
+The Imnewlog utility switches the report log file by moving the existing report log information to a new file, then starting a new report log with the original report log file name.
+If you rotate report logs with Imnewlog instead of Imswitchr, you do not have to change the file name in the REPORTLOG line of the vendor daemon's option file.
 Requires a version 7.1 or later vendor daemon.

-'''

 lmnewlog [-c license_file_list] feature renamed_report_log [-secondary]

-'''